JamesMcMurran/GDaxMarketMakerTrader/README.txt

 Trader.ts is used for running the maker bot and is the meat of the bot.
 Watcher.ts is used to Watch your account for trades and let you know when trades happen.
-Listen.py is used for dumping all the stream into a mongodb. this is useful if you would like to use market data to set your buy down and profit intervels
+Listen.py is used for dumping all the stream into a mongodb.
+This is useful if you would like to use market data to set your buy down and profit intervals

+Please keep in mind that this is a simple market maker and is used just to place and respond to the trades.
+I highly recommend finding a better way of setting the buydown and profit interval.

 to run you need to set env vars like so